fmerg/pymerkle/docs/source/encryption.rst

     tree.encryptRecord('{\n    "a": 1,\n    "b": 0\n}')

 The digest is of course different than above.
-Since this might lead to unnecessary headaches upon requesting and validating audit-proofs, it is recommended that *sort_keys* and *indent* are left to their default values (``False`` and ``0`` respectively), unless special care is to be taken.
+Since this might lead to unnecessary headaches upon request and validation of audit proofs, it is recommended that *sort_keys* and *indent* are left to their default values (``False`` and ``0`` respectively), unless special care is to be taken.